RaviTambade/TFLdotNET/delegate.md

 1. <b>Single cast delegate</b>
 A single cast delegate holds the reference of only single method.
 In previous example, created delegate is a single cast delegate.

-2. <b>Multi cast delegate</b>
-A delegate which holds the reference of more than one method is called multi-cast delegate.
-A multicast delegate only contains the reference of methods which return type is void.
-The + and += operators are used to combine delegate instances.
-Multicast delegates are considered equal if they reference the same methods in the same order.

 ```
 delegate string strDelegate(string str);
 strDelegate strDel =new strDelegate(strObject.ReverseStr);